- What are weeds ?

 The quickest organic solution is for individual or small numbers of weeds is hand weeding – removing the weeds by hoeing or digging them up by hand.

 The quickest non-organic solution is usually to spray the weeds with chemicals.
 But chemicals in your garden can have detrimental effects on wildlife and other plants.
 So you need to be very careful.
+It is not an approach I recommend.

 The full guide to removing weeds from your garden is here.